muety/wakapi/README.md

 ```

 It is unclear how to handle the three minutes in between.
-Did the developer do a 3-minute break or were just no heartbeats being sent, e.g. because the developer was starring at the screen find a solution, but not actually typing code.
+Did the developer do a 3-minute break or were just no heartbeats being sent, e.g. because the developer was starring at the screen trying to find a solution, but not actually typing code.

 <ul>
   <li><b>WakaTime</b> (with 5 min timeout): 3 min 20 sec